 Stream Ginger Snaps on Peacock (opens in new tab).

 An American Werewolf In London (1981)

-Why it’s one of the best horror movies on Peacock: Arguably the greatest werewolf movie since the Universal’s 1941 classic The Wolf Man, director John Landis’ An American Werewolf in London is also widely considered to be one of the finest horror-comedy movies of all time with Rick Baker’s Oscar-winning make-up effects and hilariously self-referential musical moments on the soundtrack.
+Why it’s one of the best horror movies on Peacock: Arguably the greatest werewolf movie since Universal’s 1941 classic The Wolf Man, director John Landis’ An American Werewolf in London is also widely considered to be one of the finest horror-comedy movies of all time, with Rick Baker’s Oscar-winning make-up effects and hilariously self-referential musical moments on the soundtrack.